bennadel/StringUtils.cfc/README.md

 signatures, the multi-signature functions will have to be collapsed into one function with internal routing logic based on the arguments.

+_**NOTE:** In some cases, I'll have to change the function names in the ColdFusion version of the library since they conflict with built-in functions or operator names (ex, "contains" will have to become something like "containsSubstring" )._

 * __abbreviate__( String str, int maxWidth ) :: String
 * __abbreviate__( String str, int offset, int maxWidth ) :: String
 * __abbreviateMiddle__( String str, String middle, int length ) :: String